 - Aids weight loss

-To make our zucchini hash browns start by coarsely shredding around 4 cups of zucchini into a medium bowl.
-Add salt and let it sit for 15 minutes, then squeeze out the excess water with your hands.
-Add the eggs, parmesan cheese and minced garlic and thoroughly combine.
+To make our zucchini hash browns start by coarsely shredding around 1.5 pounds or 4 cups of zucchini into a medium bowl.
+Next, add the salt and let it sit for 15 minutes to help remove some of the water content.

-Next, in a large skillet over medium-high heat add 2 tablespoons of butter.
-Take 2 tablespoons of the mixture and flatten them into the skillet to form a patty.
-Fill the skillet with patties being careful not to overcrowd them.
+Next, take a large skillet over medium-high heat and add 2 tablespoons of butter.
+Take 2 tablespoons of the zucchini mixture and flatten them into the skillet to form a patty.
+Fill the skillet with as many patties as you can without overcrowding them, and you can always make them in batches.

-Cook the hash browns until they’re golden on both sides turning once.
-This should take around 6-8 minutes depending on your skillet.
-Repeat until you’ve used all the mixture, you might need to add some more butter to the skillet.
+Cook the low carb hash browns until they're golden on both sides, turning once during cooking.
+This should take around 6-8 minutes, but everyone's skillet and cooktop are different.
+Repeat in batches until you've used the entire mixture.
+You may need to add more butter to the skillet which is why the recipe calls for 4 tablespoons.

 Keto Zucchini Hash Browns